-I was once asked by a client to find am early World War I submarine that could only be manned by one person, and I had to say no to that job.
-That kind of sub is hard to find, and if something went wrong during the recording of it, I’d be stuck in it on my own underwater, since you can only fit one person in it.
+I was once asked by a client to find an early World War I submarine that could only be manned by one person, and I had to say “no” to that job.
+That kind of sub is hard to find, and if something went wrong during the recording, I’d be stuck in it on my own underwater, since you can only fit one person in it.

-I’ve had the chance to interview some of your peers in the industry, like Charles Deneen, who do similar things to Pole.
-It’s not uncommon to see people in the same industry compete against one another for work, but I don’t get the feeling that the game audio world is like that, and I’m not sure why.
-Do you look at your peers as healthy competition or rivals that are vying for the same gigs as you?
+I’ve interviewed some of your peers in the industry, like Charles Deneen, who does similar things to Pole.
+Normally, people in the same industry compete with one another for work, but it doesn’t seem to be like that in the game audio world.
+Do you look at your peers as healthy competition, or rivals that are vying for the same gigs as you?

-That’s quite different from the pro audio world where many mixers and engineers feel the need to keep their craft secrets to themselves for fear of being displaced by upcoming talent.
+That’s quite different from the pro audio world where many mixers and engineers feel the need to keep their secrets to themselves.

-Let’s move on to Pole’s sample library.
-Why would create a sample library of hard-to-find sounds that you could have kept as proprietary material, and caused people to hire you instead?
+Let’s talk about Pole’s sample library.
+Why would create a sample library of hard-to-find sounds that you could have kept as your own proprietary material, which would have only guaranteed you more work?

 We heard some murmurings in the industry when we started with it.
 Some people were mad that we’d deprived them of their work by making the samples available to the public.
-But we weren’t thinking about things like that when we were making the recordings.
-We were completely isolated in Sweden, doing our work, and agreed amongst ourselves to put them online since we had so many recordings.
-But now when you look online, you find all kinds of boutique audio libraries that are essentially doing the same thing we are.
+But we weren’t thinking about things like that when we made the recordings.
+We were completely isolated in Sweden, doing our work, and agreed amongst ourselves to put them online since we already had so many recordings.
+But now when you look online, you find all kinds of boutique audio libraries that are essentially doing the same thing as us.
 So I think it’s proven to be a natural progression for many audio professionals.
 Also, if a studio is making a game, there’s going to be a fixed budget for audio, and you’re always going to need more audio assets than what the budget can pay for.
-So where a studio might have had to use a big chunk of their budget on recording 3 vehicles, they could instead buy 12 of those recordings from us.
+So where a studio might have had to use a big chunk of their budget on recording three vehicles, they could instead buy those recordings from us.

-Do you feel like the samples might undercut Pole’s demand by not having that same studio hire you for a long-term project?
+Do you feel like the samples might undercut Pole’s demand by not having such a studio hire you for a long-term project?

 Well, there’s no way to know if the people who pay us $200 for a sample pack would have been able to hire us for $5000 on a project anyway.
-What I do know is that if a studio needs 15 cars, but can only hire us to record 5, we can provide the rest from our library and that way everyone wins.
+What I do know is that if a studio needs fifteen cars, but can only hire us to record five, we can provide the rest from our library.
+That way, everyone wins.

-Do you keep track of how well your sample library does in terms of sales?
+Do you keep track of how well your sample library performs commercially?

 We’ve started doing that recently, because we came to realize how important that was.
-So we redesigned our website a year ago and have been keeping track of metrics ever since.
+We redesigned our website a year ago and have been keeping track of metrics ever since.

-I read in a past interview where you said that one of the biggest challenges in your line of work is improving your recording techniques to get better results.
-But don’t you think that we’ve reached a ceiling for recording techniques, where we’ve maxed out the different options for how to record a sound?
+I read a past interview where you said that one of the biggest challenges in your line of work is improving your recording techniques to get better results.
+But don’t you think that field recordings have reached a ceiling where we’ve maxed out the different options for how to record a sound?

-Since you’ve recorded so many different vehicles, I’m going to be bring up a few and ask you to tell me about what it’s like to record them:
+Since you’ve recorded so many different vehicles, I’m going to be bring up a few of them and ask you to tell me about what it’s like to record them:

-Ferrari: It has a loud intake and a strong exhaust, so I’d use a few DPA4062 lavaliers on both of those.
-I’d add in a ElectroVoice RE50 on the exhaust to capture some more low-end.
-A AKG D112 would also work, but the RE50 are easier to adjust.
+Ferrari: It has a loud intake and a strong exhaust, so I’d use a few DPA4062 lavaliers on both of those, and I’d add in a ElectroVoice RE50 on the exhaust to capture some more low-end.
+An AKG D112 would also work, but the RE50s are easier to adjust.
 On the engine I’d use a Crown PZM with a DPA4061, and some other mic along with those.
-Something similar to the RE50, like the Senheisser MD421.
+Probably something similar to the RE50, like the Senheisser MD421.
 I’d also put a stereo mic in the cockpit.
 There’s also a nice spot in today’s cars called the “firewall”, the part of the bodywork that separates the engine from the driver, which lies beneath the carpet.
 It’s usually near the front of the car, though in a Ferrari I think it’s near the back.
 You can catch a lot of nice low-end rumble there.

 Bomber plane: Those are big, just like tanks, and mics need to go everywhere, but there are other things to consider here.
 You might have the machine gun positioned either in the front, back or in a turret, and you’d want to record that.
 You also want a mic in the cockpit.
-Also, you can’t put too many mics on the outside of a plane when it’s flying.
-You can imagine why; having a mic fly off and hitting someone on the ground, or getting lodged in a propeller engine would be terrible.
+But you can’t put too many mics on the outside of a plane when it’s flying; having a mic fly off and hit someone on the ground or get lodged in a propeller engine would be terrible.
 Having the plane on the ground is a different situation and setup.
 There we can ask the pilot to remain stationary, but push the throttle as much as possible, which we record.
 After that we can get the plane in the air and record pass-bys as well as interior sounds.

 Will there come a point where you’d think of retiring?

 I used to always tell myself that once I’d fulfilled my dream of recording a Formula 1 car that I could retire happily.
-As you can see, retirement didn’t happen even after recording an F1 car.
-Now that I’ve gotten a taste of it, I think I’d like to record the entire F1 circus, haha.
+As you can see, retirement didn’t happen.
+Now that I’ve gotten a taste of it, I think I’d like to record an entire F1 team (laughs).
 If that doesn’t happen, I wouldn’t mind expanding my ambitions to include a space shuttle.
 After that, I can retire.